- Vincent N A (ed) (2013) Neuroscience and Legal Responsibility, Oxford University Press, New York, NY, USA. ISBN 978-01-999-2560-5.

 - Vincent N.A and Jane, E.A. (forthcoming) Parental Responsibility and Gene Editing, in Erik Parens and Josephine Johnston (eds) Human Flourishing in an Age of Gene Editing, OUP.
 ABSTRACT

-- Vincent N.A and Jane, E.A. (forthcoming) Cognitive Enhancement: A Social Experiment With Technology, in Ibo van de Poel, Lotte Asveld, and Donna C. Mehos (eds) Experimentation Beyond the Laboratory: New Perspectives on Technology, Routledge.
+- Vincent N.A and Jane, E.A. (forthcoming) Cognitive Enhancement: A Social Experiment With Technology, in Ibo van de Poel, Lotte Asveld, and Donna C. Mehos (eds) New Perspectives on Technology in Society: Experimentation beyond the laboratory, Routledge, pp. 125-148.
 ABSTRACT

 - Vincent N.A (forthcoming) Why Capacity Matters: Is it fair to treat people like that, like that, for that?, in Michael Sevel and Allan McCay (eds) Free Will and the Law: New Perspectives, Ashgate.
 ABSTRACT